RFS Endorsement Process

 Once you apply for endorsement, here is what to expect:

-All applicants will receive an e-mail response from the RFS team whether you have been endorsed, have not been endorsed, or if there is additional information the team needs to make a decision on your application by the date listed above.
+All applicants will receive an email response from the RFS team, whether you have been endorsed, have not been endorsed, or if there is additional information the team needs to make a decision on your application.

 If you have changes or additions to an existing application, please send them to [email protected] and add this email address to your contacts so you are sure to see our response.